userLoan/Customer-sentiment-project/README.md

 # Customer-sentiment-project
-Can we use Sentiment Analysis to Stock prices?
+Can we use Sentiment Analysis to Predict Stock Prices?

 # OVERVIEW